 DSL is the acronym for Digital Subscriber Line.
 It is a collection of technologies typically used in modem or router to transmit data via telephone lines and is the prominent technology for broadband.
-The typical range for DSL services go from 256 kbit/s to over 100 Mbit/s.
+The typical range for DSL services extends from 256 kbit/s to over 100 Mbit/s.

 ADSL - Asymmetric Digital Subscriber Line

 ADSL stands for Asymmetric Digital Subscriber Line.
 It is a type of digital subscriber line (DSL) broadband technology used for connecting to the Internet.
 It enables fast data transfer over a high bandwidth via telephone lines.
-ADSL modems accommodates voice data on the same line and provides an 'always on' continuous connection, unlike a regular dialup modem.
+ADSL modems accommodate voice data on the same line and provide an 'always on' continuous connection, unlike a regular dialup modem.
 With ADSL broadband technology, most of the channel is used to transmit downstream to the user with a small proportion given to upstream traffic.

 VDSL - Very-high-bit-rate Digital Subscriber Line

 Very-high-bit-rate Digital Subscriber Line is also a digital subscriber line but as you may have guessed is even faster than ADSL.
-The next step in high speed broadband technology, VDSL systems can use frequencies of up to 30MHz simultaneously providing data rates over 100 Mbit/s both downstream and upstream.
+The next step in high-speed broadband technology, VDSL systems can use frequencies of up to 30MHz, simultaneously providing data rates over 100 Mbit/s both downstream and upstream.

 BYOD - Bring Your Own Device to your VoIP Provider

 Bring your own device is a trend that is growing in both the workplace and across schools and colleges too.
-As the name suggests, this revolves around employees bringing in their own mobile devices or laptops into the office giving them the freedom to work in the comfort of their preferred phone.
+As the name suggests, this revolves around employees bringing in their own mobile devices or laptops into the office giving them the freedom to work from the comfort of their preferred phone.
 Because of the flexibility associated with VoIP providers, employees can route business phone numbers and services to their own phones or tablets without any constraints to the way that they work.

-Hopefully this brief summary of commonly associated abbreviations will help you when you searching for the ideal VoIP service provider for your business.
+Hopefully, this brief summary of commonly associated abbreviations will help you when you are searching for the ideal VoIP service provider for your business.
 At the very least I hope you now know your DDI and DSL from your DTMF.
 If you think we've missed any, do give us a call or drop us a line!